Strand FAQs

 In the conversations we have had with local people and Centre users many have stated that they want the shopping area roof to remain.
 There are currently no plans to remove the roof from those areas of the Strand Shopping Centre that are not being demolished.

 While the Transformation project is taking place temporary toilets have been installed on level 1 of the multi-storey carpark.
 These include an accessible toilet and baby changing facilities.
 The toilets can be accessed by the lift or stairs by SpecSavers.
-By the end of 2025, new permanent toilets will be installed, including male and female facilities, an accessible toilet, baby changing facilities, and a Changing Places toilet.
+Work is due to start soon on new permanent toilets, including male and female facilities, an accessible toilet, baby changing facilities, and a Changing Places toilet

-The planning application, which was submitted in October 2024, is for a community hub but we are currently working with partners and engaging with potential occupiers/tenants to identify options for this space - this includes undertaking a feasibility study for an integrated health and social care hub.
+Sefton Council are currently working with partners and engaging with potential occupiers/tenants to identify options for this space as an integrated health and social care hub.

-Any potential offer at the Strand would complement, not duplicate, existing offers within the community.
+Any potential health offer in Bootle Town Centre would complement, not duplicate, existing offers within the community.

-We have appointed a consultant who specialises in inclusive design and the design team has made sure that accessibility requirements have been considered throughout the whole process.
+The design team for the town centre redevelopment includes a consultant that specialises in inclusive design, and accessibility requirements have been considered throughout the whole process.
 Further work is planned with groups who have particular needs to make sure that all visitors can access and use the new town centre with ease.

 Funded by UK Government